The Trap Snaps Shut at Midnight

 The Trap Snaps Shut at Midnight (Um Null Uhr schnappt die Falle zu) is a 1966 West German thriller film directed by Harald Philipp and starring George Nader, Horst Frank and Heinz Weiss.
-It was the fourth film in the Jerry Cotton series.
+It is the fourth film in the Jerry Cotton series.

 Plot

-A delivery truck of nitroglycerin is turned away from a mining area when an accident occurs.
+A truck delivering nitroglycerin is turned away from a mining area when an accident occurs.
 Two criminals, Lew Hutton and Fat Krusky, are waiting at a local diner to steal the truck, believing it to be empty.
 Hutton pulls over because the truck is driving sluggishly, and when the find the canisters of nitroglycerin, Krusky runs off.
 Later, Hutton uses the truck in Manhattan for a bogus accident which is a cover for a jewelry store robbery, committed by his accomplice, Maureen.
 The NYPD cordons off the area because of the warning notices on the truck, but when the head of the chemical company that owns the truck, Dr. Smeat, arrives, they discover the 20 canisters of nitroglycerin have been removed.
 The NYPD decides to call in the FBI.
-Jerry Cotton is called onto the case, but suggests to the department chief, Mr. High, that Phil Decker be placed in charge of the investigation.
+Jerry Cotton is called assigned to the case, but suggests to the department chief, Mr. High, that Phil Decker be placed in charge of the investigation.
 They are told by Dr. Smeat that the nitroglycerin must be kept cool, and that it's packed in ice, but they only have about 30 hours before it becomes unstable.

 The gangster Larry Link hears about the robbery and has Krusky tortured, but without getting any information.
 Maureen appears at Link's headquarters and offers to help him find the nitroglycerin for payment.
 Maureen tells Link that Hutton got his information about where to hijack the truck from Dr. Smeat's secretary, Ruth Warren.
 Link sends his goons to Ruth's apartment to find out where Hutton is hiding.
 Cotton and Decker discover the connection between Warren and Hutton, and go to interview Warren.
-They find her being held by Link's men, and a fight happens.
+They find her being held by Link's men, and a fight ensues.
 Freed, Warren tells Cotton and Decker where to find Hutton: at his mother's pinball arcade.